 Another entry in the 800 series is the iRobot Roomba 870 vacuum.
 On paper, it looks very similar to the Roomba 860, offering a 60-minute battery life, a HEPA air filter, tangle-free dirt extractors, and more.
 So how do the two compare in our robot vacuum reviews?
 While the 870’s model number sounds better than the 860’s, don’t be fooled.
 In our view, the 860 is actually the overall better choice.
 It features a more modern Lithium Ion battery (instead of the 870’s older XLife NiMH battery).
 The 860 also features two, instead of one, virtual wall barrier stations.
 So it’s a better deal.

 Nonetheless, the 870 cleans very well using iRobot’s proven iAdapt Navigation system and a full suite of sensors to navigate through to your home.
 The cleaning robot handles corners, nooks, furniture, and other complex situations very well.
 When it senses leftover dirt, it does a double-pass to ensure your floors are clean.
-The three-stage cleaning system is thorough and manages to vacuum hair, sand, and other small test debris we dropped for this test very well.
+The three-stage cleaning system is thorough and manages to vacuum hair, sand, and other small debris on the floor very well.
 Fine dust and dirt are captured in the included HEPA filter, which makes for better air quality in your home.
 The 870 is a good mid-level choice, yet we would recommend the Roomba 860 even more, by comparison.

 The Roomba 860 and Roomba 870 are similar and look almost identical, so what’s the difference?
 Well, the 860 (despite its lower model number) is actually a better product.
 Here’s why: The 860 features a newer Lithium Ion battery as well as two (instead of one) virtual wall stations.
 The former allows for better cleaning performance and the latter for easier use in multiple rooms.
-In our iRobot Roomba reviews, the 860 did a fantastic job at cleaning on different surfaces.
+In our iRobot Roomba reviews, the 860 stands out for expected cleaning performance.
 It handles more complicated situations like sand, paper clips, and shredded paper well.
 Plus, if the 860 senses that the floor needs more cleaning it will come back and finish the job.
 Excellent!

 The 60-minute battery life allows the Roomba 860 to clean about two to three rooms before needing to recharge.
 This makes it a great choice even for larger apartments.
 Simply schedule it to vacuum your home while you’re gone, and you will return to a clean place!
 The intelligent room mapping and navigation sensors are fantastic.
 The 860 avoids furniture, walls, and stairs effortlessly.
 We tried to make it fall off ledges and down stairs (sorry, somebody has to do it), but this little robot outsmarted us every time.
 It offers excellent pickup power, a good price, and lots of advanced features.